An MX lookup shows which mail servers receive inbound mail for a domain and in what priority order remote mail systems should try them.

 • inbound parsing and reply handling

-• domain-quality reviews during onboarding
+• receive-side automation during onboarding or migration

 Supporting pages: